“May we be able to follow in the footprints of Your beloved Son, our Lord Jesus Christ, and, by Your grace alone, may we make our way to You.”

 Readers may know Francis as the patron saint of animals… or the saint who loved nature.
 Certainly Francis had a reverence for the natural world, but he was – and is – known for much more.
 Francis (1181-1226) held a deep and powerful spirituality, centered on his devotion to Jesus Christ.
 His imitation of Christ led him to poverty, prayer, service, and mission.
 In Francis’ own lifetime, thousands of men and women were drawn to his movement; and the result was the birth of the Franciscan order.

-On Ash Wednesday, Building Faith is pleased to share this prayer.
+On Ash Wednesday, Building Faith is pleased to share this prayer by St. Francis.
 May these words inspire you as you begin the journey of Lent.

 Almighty, eternal, just and merciful God,